architecture-building-systems/CityEnergyAnalyst/cea/demand/metamodel/nn_generator/readme.md

 to run the neural net you will need a minimum of 100 GB of hardisk available for every 100 samples of a city of 230 buildings. i.e., 1GB/sample.

+Install theano like this:
+conda install numpy scipy mkl-service libpython m2w64-toolchain nose nose-parameterized sphinx pydot-ng

-Install theano, and meke sure to include: conda install m2w64-toolchain
+ and meke sure to include: conda install m2w64-toolchain

 The radiation file should be already generated.